SubhashMOthukuri/ml-math-score-prediction/README.md

-now sync the git hub with project using github quick setup --> git init git add README.md--> git commit -m "first commit" --> git branch M main git remote and orgin user git repo link --> git push -u orgin main
+now sync the git hub with project using github quick setup --> git init git add README.md--> git commit -m "first commit" --> git branch M main git remote and orgin user git repo link --> git push -u orgin main create .gitignore (used to some of file not required files will removed.) in git hub reposity then pull all the request using git pull

+## we will automatic this using some commands

+## setup.py is used for packaging and distributing python prjoects.(with this we can able to build my ml prject as a package and even i can deploy in python pipi them in other envioments)

+( find_packages--> find requirement packages related to this prjoect)

+## requiments.txt list dependences needed to run the prjoects.

+after setup all thing we do something called pip install -r requirements.txt --> created mltest.egg-info file which we can deploy in pipi